Countability versus Computability: Equivalence of Recognizable and Enumerable

-\item $All_{TM} = \{ \tuple{M} \mid L(M) = \Sigma^*\,\mbox{\rm for TM}\,M \}$ \end{itemize}
+\item $All_{TM} = \{ \tuple{M} \mid L(M) = \Sigma^*\,\mbox{\rm for Turing machine}~M \}$ \end{itemize}

-They are formal languages since $\tuple{M}\in\Sigma^*$ for some alphabet $\Sigma$. $G_{TM}$ is the encoding of all well-defined Turing machines. $G_{TM}$ is decidable by the assumption that we have an efficient decoder to check if $\tuple{M}$ comes from a well-defined $M$.
-By Theorem\,\ref{main1}, $\Sigma^*$ and $G_{TM}$ are enumerable, hence countable.

-$E_{TM}$, $N_{TM}$, and $All_{TM}$ are the encoding of all Turing machines that accept, respectively, nothing, something, and everything. $N_{TM}$ is the complement of $E_{TM}$.
-It is known that $N_{TM}$ is recognizable and $E_{TM}$ is unrecognizable \cite{Sipser}.
-By Theorem\,\ref{main1}, $N_{TM}$ is countable.
-By Theorem\,\ref{main}, $E_{TM}$ is unenumerable.
-Both $All_{TM}$ and its complement, $\ov{All_{TM}}$, are unrecognizable, hence, unenumerable.
+They are formal languages since $\tuple{M}\in\Sigma^*$. $E_{TM}$, $N_{TM}$, and $All_{TM}$ are the encoding of all Turing machines that accept, respectively, nothing, something, and everything. $N_{TM}$ is the complement of $E_{TM}$.
+It is known that $N_{TM}$ is recognizable and $E_{TM}$ is unrecognizable.
+By Proposition\,\ref{main1}, $N_{TM}$ is enumerable.
+By Proposition\,\ref{main}, $E_{TM}$ is unenumerable.
+Both $All_{TM}$ and its complement, $\ov{All_{TM}}$, are unrecognizable, hence, unenumerable. \end{exmp}

-We say a counting bijection $f: \N\func X$ is {\em increasing} if $f(n) < f(n+1)$ for every $n\in\N$, where $<$ is a well order of $X$.
-The following proposition is important about countable sets.